phoenixframework/phoenix/guides/routing.md

   resources "/posts", PostController
 end
 ```
-When we run `$ mix phx.routes` now, in addition to the routes we saw for `users` above, we get the following set of routes:
+When we run `mix phx.routes` now, in addition to the routes we saw for `users` above, we get the following set of routes:

 ```elixir
 . . .